Thoro-las/NHSM-4ING-CSS/S1/AAlgebra/Lecture.typ

 #thm(name: "Steinitz")[
   + Any field is contained inside of an algebraically closed field.
-  + Every algebraic closure of a field are isomorphic.
+  + Any two algebraic closures of a field are isomorphic.
 ]

 #chap("Embeddings")[